 Meanwhile there remains the mystery over the Thomas Tunaley who married Sarah Robotham 1737 at Kedleston for which the original licence has been sighted.

-No relevant records have yet been found either relating to his birth or subsequent to his marriage.
-Without the necessary evidence one cannot yet preclude
+Yet no relevant records have yet been found either confirming his year of birth (1715/1716 according to his marriage licence) or subsequent to the time of his marriage.

 * The church at Kedleston was not called All Saints as it is today.
 Indeed the Tunaley Robotham marriage licence (copy kindly provided by Dr. Jane Holmes) refers only